-The Institute of Linguistics (IoL) is the academic home of faculty and students researching and teaching in linguistics, the scientific study of human language, and its subfields.
+The Institute of Linguistics (IoL) is the academic home of faculty and students in linguistics, the scientific study of human language, and its subfields.

 Our curriculum and undergraduate and graduate degree programs provide a strong foundation of coursework in core areas of theoretical and descriptive linguistics:

-This foundation provides the basis for specialization in one or more of these areas as well as investigation of topics at the interface of other subfields and specialties, including interdisciplinary fields such as language and cognition, language processing (by humans and by machines), and language acquisition.
+This foundation provides the basis for specialization in one or more of these areas as well as investigation of topics at the interface of other subfields and specialties, including language and cognition, language processing (by humans and by machines), and language acquisition.

 We encourage research that bridges the gap between linguistics as a pure science and applications such as: